vaidasmaciulis/drinkwater/README.md

 - ClangCola now provides you with some food due to all that sugar
 - Chips and drinks rations will appear in Drop Pods
 - Local dispenser does not serve food/drinks any more
+- No changes in this mod i now required if you want to integrate with it.
+Just create ConsumableItem that restores "Food" or "Water" stats

 UPDATE 7/27/2021: